My interest in social and cultural politics extends from my interest in genealogy and history and how they project into today's societies.

 Bus and Coach

-A Branch Line being a railway line that branches off from the main (artery) rail network to provide a network of local stations linking local communities.
-In the cities and towns there use to be railway stations every few miles.
+A Branch Line is a railway line that branches off from the main (artery) rail network to provide a network of local stations linking local communities.
+In the cities and towns there used to be railway stations every few miles.
 This was popular because it was convenient to just hop on and off of local trains to nip to the shopping centre or a neighbouring town.
 Following the closure of these lines, many (like the one in Staple Hill, Bristol, near where I live) have since been converted to cycle tracks.

 Although interestingly the Conservative Government have, in the last seven years, embarked on revitalising the railway network with numerous rail infrastructure projects; including the successful 'Cross Rail' link and the controversial 'High Speed' link.

-In many ways London (the Capital of England) is comparable to New York in that:-
+In many ways, London (the Capital of England) is comparable to New York in that:

 - They’re both large metropolitan cities.

-- They have a similar sized population (London with 8.5 million, and New York City with 8.4 million).
+- They have a similar-sized population (London with 8.5 million, and New York City with 8.4 million).